 Therapy can seem intimidating, but it is an important step toward better mental health that affects every aspect of our lives.
-It takes strength, courage and commitment to acknowledge that there are parts of yourself and your life that you would like to change.
-This may include concerns about self-worth, depression, anxiety, isolation, relationships and work.
-I can help you to gain a greater understanding of yourself, your experiences and how contexts have shaped these experiences.
-Together, we can examine how you developed behaviours that were useful in the past, but are not anymore and which ones would be helpful now.
-I work with clients in a way that is supportive, authentic and collaborative.
+It takes strength, courage and commitment to acknowledge that you want to work on yourself and that there are parts of your life that you would like to change.
+These may include concerns about your mood, self-confidence, relationship difficulties and work stress or generally feeling lost, stuck or overwhelmed.
+Through this process, you can gain a better understanding of yourself, your experiences and how contexts have shaped these experiences.

+I have completed Master’s degrees in Applied Social Psychology and Counselling Psychology, which have given me extensive knowledge in how to identify, understand and treat mental health concerns.
+I work with clients in a way that is authentic, collaborative and supportive.
 Although therapy can be difficult, I find one of the ways to make it more comfortable is to know that it’s okay to laugh and find humour in it.
-I use creativity to adapt therapies to suit your needs and flexibility in trying strategies until we find the ones that work for you.
+If you’d like more information or to book a free consultation, please send me an email.